alertlogic/paws-collector/collectors/okta/README-OKTA.md

 This procedure requires administrative permissions in AWS and your Alert Logic Cloud Insight account.
 You also need to download the Alert Logic custom [CFT](https://github.com/alertlogic/paws-collector/blob/master/cfn/okta-collector.template).

-Windows systems also require PowerShell version 3.0 or later.
-If you have an earlier version of PowerShell, we suggest you [upgrade it](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell#upgrading-existing-windows-powershell) to version 3.0 or later.

 # Installation

 Currently, we support US regions only: `us-east-1`, `us-east-2`, `us-west-1`,
 `us-west-2`.

-## Enable VPC Log Group
-1. Log into AWS console.
-1. Enable AWS VPC Flow Logs by choosing *VPC -> Your VPCs -> Flow Logs*.
-1. Click on the *Create Flow Log* button and choose a name of *CloudWatch Logs Group* which will be later used as a trigger for your lambda function.

 ## CFN Template
 1. Go to AWS CloudFormation